Concurrent Process Histories and Resource Transducers: Cornerings and Crossings

-\end{itemize} \end{definition} For a precise development of free double categories see \cite{Fio08}.
+For a precise development of free double categories see~\cite{Fio08}.
 In brief: cells are formed from the generating cells by horizontal and vertical composition, subject to the axioms of a double category in addition to any generating equations.
-The free cornering is free both in the sense that it is freely generated, and in the sense that for any cornering $\D$ of $\A$ there is exactly one double functor $\corner{\A} \to \D$ that sends corner cells to corner cells and restricts to the identity on $\A \cong \bv\D$.
-That is, diagrams in $\corner{\A}$ have a canonical interpretation in any cornering of $\A$.
+We call this the ``free'' cornering both because it is freely generated, and because we imagine there is an adjunction relating proarrow equipments and arbitrary double categories under which $\corner{\A}$ is ``free'' in a more principled sense.
+We leave the construction of such an adjunction for future work.

-\begin{proposition} $\corner{\A}$ is a cornering of $\A$. \end{proposition} \begin{proof} Intuitively $\bv\,\corner{\A} \cong \A$ because in a composite vertical cell every wire bent by a corner must eventually be un-bent by the matching corner, which by yanking is the identity.
+An important property of the free cornering is that the vertical cells are the original resource theory: \begin{prop} There is an isomorphism of categories $\bv\,\corner{\A} \cong \A$. \end{prop} \begin{proof} Intuitively $\bv\,\corner{\A} \cong \A$ because in a composite vertical cell every wire bent by a corner must eventually be un-bent by the matching corner, which by yanking is the identity.
 The only other generators are the cells $\corner{f}$, and so any vertical cell in $\corner{A}$ can be written as $\corner{g}$ for some morphism $g$ of $\A$.
-A more rigorous treatment of corner cells can be found in \cite{Mye16}, to the same effect. \end{proof}
+A more rigorous treatment of corner cells can be found in~\cite{Mye16}, to the same effect. \end{proof}

 Before we properly explain our interest in $\corner{\A}$ we develop a convenient bit of structure: \emph{crossing cells}.
-For each $B$ of $\corner{A}_H$ and each $X$ of $\corner{\A}_V$ we define a cell
+For each $B$ of $\corner{\A}_H$ and each $X$ of $\corner{\A}_V$ we define a cell

-of $\corner{\A}$ inductively as follows: In the case where $X$ is $A^\circ$ or $A^\bullet$, respectively, define the crossing cell as in the diagrams below on the left and right, repectively:
+of $\corner{\A}$ inductively as follows: In the case where $X$ is $A^\circ$ or $A^\bullet$, respectively, define the crossing cell as in the diagrams below on the left and right, respectively:

 in the case where $X$ is $I$, define the crossing cell as in the diagram below on the left, and in the composite case define the crossing cell as in the diagram below on the right: